taskcluster/taskcluster-worker/docs/architecture.md

  * `engines.Engine`, an abstraction of a sand-boxed execution environment, and,
  * `plugins.Plugin`, an plugin which can implement a complex feature.

-This allows for features to be implemented independently of what execution environment is used.
+This allows for features to be implemented independently of the execution environment that is used.
 Additionally, it means that we can add additionally execution environments without rewriting the worker from scratch.

 In the simple terms the worker loads a config file, and sets up some abstracted